 2. In this Act unless the context otherwise requires. "ragging means display of noisy, disorderly conduct doing any act which causes or is likely to cause physical or psychological harm or raise apprehension or fear or shame or embarrassment to a student in any educational institution and includes.

-i) teasing, abusing of playing practical jokes on, or causing hurt to such student: or
+i) Teasing, abusing of playing practical jokes on, or causing hurt to such student

 Penalty for Ragging